 L3, the oscillator coil, has an unused link winding.
 This may be used to feed a frequency counter.
 Connect one (either) side of the link winding to ground and use the other end to connect to the counter.
-Some counters may detune the frequency a little so putting a low value capacitor (47 to 100pF) between the counter and the link winding is advised.
-Set the Tuning Capacitor control fully anti-clockwise and adjust the core to read a frequency of 1.8 MHz.
+Some counters may detune the frequency a little so putting a low value capacitor (10 to 22pF) between the counter and the link winding is advised.
+Set the Tuning Capacitor control fully anti-clockwise and adjust the core to read a frequency just below 10.100 MHz.
 Be warned!
 Rough use of the adjustable core can break it.
 Ideally use a proper "trimming tool" in the slot on the core.
-If a trimming tool is not available you could file a screwdriver blade shape on a thin knitting needle or even a cocktai stick.
+If a trimming tool is not available you could file a screwdriver blade shape on a thin knitting needle or even a cocktail stick.
 If you must use a small screwdriver.... do it with great care as the cores are very brittle.
+At this frequency, a non-metallic trimming tool is by far the best to use, as when using a metallic tool, the metal will affect the inductance much more.
 Take care not to screw the core right through the coil as you will have to remove the coil to get it back into the coil!